Contextual Admissions Statement

 At USW we have always taken your whole application into account when making and confirming offers.
 We consider your personal statement, your reference and your predicted grades.
 This helps us build a picture of the type of student you will be.
 A contextual admissions approach provides us with further information that we can use when making or confirming your offer.
 We look beyond your grades and see the person behind the application.

-For those applicants who are applying for September 2022 via UCAS, in addition to your predicted grades, personal statement and reference, we will now take into account the factors listed below
+For those applicants who are applying via UCAS, in addition to your predicted grades, personal statement and reference, we will now take into account the factors listed below:

 - if you live in an area of disadvantage or an area with lower progression to Higher Education (POLAR 4 data).
 This data will be gathered from the applicants' home postcodes